 Busch Gardens Tampa held a modified Howl-o-Scream celebration from September 25-November 1, 2020.
 Tickets were limited; visit this website for more information.

 LEGOLAND Florida resort REOPENED ON JUNE 1, including the theme park, water park, and two hotels.
-LEGOLAND San Diego has reopened for limited previews, and will officially reopen on April 15.
+LEGOLAND San Diego officially reopened on April 15.
 More information here.